utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UseCases.md

 3. User clicks Next
 4. User fills the fields for the answer
 5. User clicks Submit
+6. User redirects to confirmation page
+7. User clicks on finish button
-6. User gets redirected to the dashboard
+8. User gets redirected to the dashboard

 USE CASE ENDS